nopunindented/nopunindented/README.md

 • I'm a 3rd year software engineering student at the University of Alberta
 • I've completed 2 internships and am currently completing another at SUBNET Solutions.
-• I'm an incoming SWE intern at Dayforce (formerly Ceridian) on the Developer Experience (Infrastructure/Devops & Software Tooling) team :D
+• I'm an incoming SWE intern at Dayforce (formerly Ceridian) on the Developer Experience (Infrastructure & Software Tooling) team :D
 • My goal is to create software technologies that are consumer-focused and solve real-world problems
 • If you want to work on a project together, I'd love to collaborate!
 • You can checkout all of my work & extracurricular experiences, and projects , in-depth, on my website: https://umerfiaz.com/